championballer/LFmT/javascript/README.md

 previousElementSibling
 Node.insertBefore() -> parentNode.insertBefore(newNode,referenceNode);

-13. Nodes will be null if there are no nodes where we are trying to reference them.
+*Note.* Nodes will be null if there are no nodes where we are trying to reference them.
-Can also be used to insert element after a certain element.
+13.Can also be used to insert element after a certain element.
 Only the ordering will vary a little.

 14. We also have parentNode.children property to gain access of all children(will obviously return an array) of a node.
 Similarly nextElementSibling can also be used while traversing DOM.